Ricy137/Ricy137/README.md

 - ⚡ Fun fact: ...
 -->

+Frontend enthusiast
-- 🍃 I'm currently learning backend, keeping swiming in the frontend ocean and trying to contribute to open source projects.
+- 🍃 I'm currently swiming in the frontend ocean, learning learning backend and trying to contribute to open source projects.
 - 🔭 Custom-ui repo is a discussion about UI components in frontend.
 - 💬 Ask me about frontend (web)
 - 📫 How to reach me: email: ricyzhang951@gmail.com , twitter: @MaryChao21 and lens: @cuckooir